 Kiboko V2 vs Kiboko City Commuter

-The Kiboko City Commuter builds on lessons learnt in the original Kiboko design.
+The Kiboko City Commuter builds on lessons learned in the original Kiboko design.
 It tweaks the camera access components of the bag to be better suited to everyday carry and, as the name suggests, city usage.
 The City Commuter’s overall design aesthetic is similar to the Kiboko V2.0, hence why they share the name.

 Those considering the Kiboko City Commuter will probably wonder how it differs from the standard Kiboko backpack.
 While I would encourage you to dig into my in-depth review of the standard Kiboko packs to get a detailed look at their features, I will also provide a quick summary of the differences in this section.